keu/docs/guides/task-groups.md

 - If downstream tasks require the output of tasks that are in the Task Group decorator, then the Task Group function must return a result.
 In the previous example, a dictionary with two values was returned, one from each of the tasks in the Task Group, that are then passed to the downstream `load()` task.
 - If your Task Group function returns an output, you can call the function from your DAG with the TaskFlow API.
 If your Task Group function does not return any output, you must use the bitshift operators (`<<` or `>>`) to define dependencies to the Task Group.

-## Dynamically generate Task Groups
+## Dynamically generate task groups

-Task Groups can be dynamically generated to make use of patterns within your code.
+Task groups can be dynamically generated to make use of patterns within your code.
 In an ETL DAG, you might have similar downstream tasks that can be processed independently, such as when you call different API endpoints for data that needs to be processed and stored in the same way.
-For this use case, you can dynamically generate Task Groups by API endpoint.
-You can expand generated Task Groups in the Airflow UI to see specific tasks.
+For this use case, you can dynamically generate task groups by API endpoint.
+You can expand generated task groups in the Airflow UI to see specific tasks.

-In the following code, iteration is used to create multiple Task Groups.
-While the tasks and dependencies remain the same across Task Groups, you can change which parameters are passed in to each Task Group based on the `group_id`:
+In the following code, iteration is used to create multiple task groups.
+While the tasks and dependencies remain the same across task groups, you can change which parameters are passed in to each Task Group based on the `group_id`:

 ```python
 for g_id in range(1,3):